Burmese Gurkha

-Burmese Gurkhas (ဂေါ်ရခါးလူမျိုးများ; गोरखाली) are a group of Nepali-speaking Burmese people of the Khas ethnic group living in Myanmar (formerly Burma).
+Burmese Gurkhas (ဂေါ်ရခါးလူမျိုးများ; गोरखाली) are a group of Nepali-speaking Burmese people living in Myanmar (formerly Burma).
 While the Gurkhas have lived in Burma for many centuries, it was during the British rule in Burma, that the majority of the Gurkhas migrated from Nepal.

-The estimated population of Gurkha is nearly 1 million.
+The estimated population of Gurkha is nearly 3 lakhs.
 The majority of Gurkha now reside in Yangon (Rangoon), Mandalay, Pyin U Lwin, Mogok, Tamu, Kalaymyo, Taunggyi, Myitkyina and other parts of the country.

 History and demography

 Like many other people who reside in Myanmar and who have their origin in Nepal, the majority of Gurkha came along with the British administration.
 Many Gurkhas served during the Second World War in the Burma Campaign, especially as rear guard units for the British retreat from Burma.

 After Burma's independence in 1948, the Gurkhas joined the new Burma Army.
 Many Gurkhas have served in the new republic's various campaigns against ethnic insurgents and the Kuomintang invasions.
 The Gurkha were considered key assets of the Burmese Army in the 1950s.
 There was also a soldier named Suk Bahadur RaiKIA that won the highest honor of Tatmadaw, The Aung San Thuriya Medal.

 In the Myanmar civil war, many Gurkhas fight for the Kachin Independence Army.